mgutz/dat/README.md

 }
 ```

-The results suggests that local interpolation is both faster and does less
+The results suggests that local interpolation is faster, uses less bytes and does less
-allocations.
-Interpolation comes with a cost of more bytes used as it has to
-inspect the args and splice them into the statement.

-database/sql when presented with arguments prepares a statement on the
-connection by sending it to the database then using the prepared statement on
-the same connection to execute the query.
-Keep in mind, these benchmarks are
-local so network latency is not a factor which would favor interpolation even
-more.
+allocation with primitive values and small strings.

 #### Interpolation and Transactions